autogluon/autogluon/docs/tutorials/eda/autogluon.eda.auto.rst

 Reference: Auto components
 ==========================

-This section is a reference for high-level composite recipes showcased in sections above.
+This section is a reference for high-level composite components showcased in sections above.

 autogluon.eda.analysis.auto
 ---------------------------